 The addictive behaviour fixes a problem

 In an addict, we know that there is some kind of developmental immaturity which gets 'fixed' by their addiction (whether behavioural or substance).
 It is believed that these symptoms are borne out of adapting to survive emotionally within their family system.
 Co-dependent childhood experiences such as enmeshment on one extreme, or abandonment or neglect on the other, are major contributory factors.

-At Priory, we offer treatment which helps with both the addiction and the underlying 'trauma' issues.
+At Priory, we offer addiction treatment which helps with both the addiction and the underlying 'trauma' issues.
 The trauma re-parenting model helps someone take responsibility for moderating their behaviours through new coping strategies.
 Goals of recovery are to teach and enable our patients to process and come to terms with their reality and to develop and practise appropriate coping skills to deal with the feelings of powerlessness and unmanageability over their behaviours.